ACS Positions on Policy Issues

-Science can lead to better understanding of new solutions to many of society’s problems including environmental and health issues.
-In order to achieve this, the best science should be available to, and used by, government officials when making decisions.
+Science can lead to better understanding of, and new solutions for many of society’s problems including environmental and health issues.
+To achieve this, the best science should be available to, and used by, government officials when making decisions.
 To achieve confidence in government decisions that depend upon science and technology, science must be considered in an open and responsible manner.
 ACS supports efforts to

-- Encourage environmental decisions that promote sustainable resource usage and waste prevention in an economically viable chemical enterprise.
+- Encourage decisions that protect the environment, support sustainable resource usage, and promote waste prevention in an economically viable chemistry enterprise.

-- Foster the development and adoption of green products and processes by industry, academia, and government.
+- Foster the development and adoption of greener products and processes by industry, academia, and government.

-- Encourage appropriate global harmonization of environmental, health, and safety initiatives to promote science and technology around the globe.
+- Encourage appropriate global harmonization of environmental, health, and safety initiatives to standardize science and technology around the globe.

 Science and technology provide critical tools that help us address our national and global needs.
-Open exchange of information and ideas is critical to scientific progress.
-However, dynamic security challenges to our infrastructure, economy, and lives require that the scientific community minimize unintended or nefarious uses of legitimate science and technology.
+Open exchange of information and ideas is critical to societal progress.
+Dynamic security challenges to our infrastructure, economy, and lives require that the scientific community minimize unintended or nefarious uses of legitimate science and technology, but policymaking, and the data and information used for policymaking, should be transparent.
 ACS supports efforts to

 - Promote a strong, non-governmental, scientific publishing enterprise that ensures access to information and exchange of scientific ideas and information among all parties with legitimate uses while appropriately protecting copyright and security-related information.

 - Ensure the quality of science and technological advancement through open, rigorous, and inclusive peer review.

 - Promote institutions and guidelines to ensure that governments make appropriate and open use of scientific and technological information in making policy decisions.